What is the current status of this program?

 Am I eligible?

-Formula funding is designed to assist states, local governments, and Tribes.
-Once these entities receive grants, they may be used to assist residents, nonprofits, and businesses.
-See more below.
+Formula funding was designed to assist states, local governments, and Tribes.
+Once these entities received grants, they could be used to assist residents, nonprofits, and businesses.

 How can I access the money?